x-m-el/ember-data-table/README.md

 - `@links` :: Each row may contain a number of links.
 Different links are split by a space in the configuration.
 Each link consists of one to three parts split by a colon.
-The first part is the route, the second is the label, the third is an icon to use instead of the label if supported (screen readers should see the label still).
+The first part is the route, the second is the label (`_` are rendered as spaces), the third is an icon to use instead of the label if supported (screen readers should see the label still).
 E.g.:
   `@links="products.edit:edit:pencil products.show:open:file-earmark-richtext"`.
   Note that only the route is required in which case the label is